lafry5/bug-free-goggles/Develop/gist-template.md

 The . is used in the expression in two instances to represent any character.
 The instances are inside the capture groups in parenthesis.

 ### Flags
+Flags are identified at the end of the slash character to specify details about executing the expression.
+For example an i after the slash (i.e. "/i") represents insensitive and makes the whole expression case-insensitive...for instance /aBc/i would match AbC.
+There are no flags identified at the end of the regex expression for matching an email.

 ### Grouping and Capturing
 A capture group is a section of a regular expression enclosed in parentheses.
 The first capture group is [a-z0-9_\.-]+ , the second capture group is [\da-z\.-]+ and the third capture group is [a-z\.]{2,6}